patoarayas/dungeon-world-babele-es/README.md

 Thanks to:
 - JuanV from the Foundry's Spanish Discord for getting the permission from the editor.
 - Hirunatan for find and fix various typos.
-- MickyPardo for translating the monster compendia and the gm screen.
+- MickyPardo for translating the monster compendia and the GM screen.

 Agradecimientos a: